sinnie/learn_web_dev/react.md

 * You may want to make multiple requests at the same time
     * concurrency helper methods.
         * .all - with .spread
-        * pass in an array of funcitons to the .all method, and all will return a promise with an array of the resolved promises.
+        * pass in an array of functions to the `.all` method, and all will return a promise with an array of the resolved promises.
 If one should fail, it will reject and handled by .catch.
         * The spread operator, under the hood, does the same thing as the spread operator
             * the callback makes available the results of each of the requests you made in the scope of a single function.

 ```javascript
 function getUserAccount() {
   return axios.get('/user/12345');